Ozempic vs Mounjaro: Two Separate FDA-Approved Medications

-Two blockbuster GLP-1 medications for type 2 diabetes — semaglutide versus the newer dual-action tirzepatide.
-Which delivers better results?
+Two FDA-approved branded medications for type 2 diabetes — semaglutide and the dual-action tirzepatide.
+Here's how they differ.

 Take the Free Quiz